-- As concepts come to mind, create a Card to capture the idea and jot down notes, upload images, and even set the due date to remind you to revisit the Card.
+- As concepts come to mind, create a Card to capture the idea, jot down notes, upload images, and even set the due date to remind you to revisit the Card.

 To-Dos, In Progress, and Completed Lists

-- Document tasks and milestones such as submitting your manuscript to alpha and beta readers, give feedback on book cover designs, or write a blog post to test out material.
+- Document tasks and milestones such as submitting your manuscript to alpha and beta readers, giving feedback on book cover designs, or writing a blog post to test the material.

 - Set due dates for these tasks and move them from one list to the next as you make progress.

 - Invite other team members to join the Board, assign tasks to others, and communicate in the comments on individual cards.